ansys/pymechanical/doc/source/getting_started/index.rst

 PyMechanical is part of the broader `PyAnsys <pyansys_>`_ initiative, enabling the use of Ansys technologies directly from Python.
-This allows users to integrate the Mechanical multiphysics solver into custom applications.
-The ``ansys-mechanical-core`` package presents a Python-friendly interface to drive the software that facilitates the use of :ref:`ref_user_guide_scripting` commands.
+It allows users to integrate the Mechanical multiphysics solver into custom applications via ``ansys-mechanical-core``, which provides a Python-friendly interface to drive the software that facilitates the use of :ref:`ref_user_guide_scripting` commands.